The Japanese government is trying to find your perfect match

 Some experts argue, though, that a more equal share of bread-winning and housework duties between the sexes will mean happier men and women -- and therefore, more babies.

-Setsuya Fukuda, a demographer at the National Institute of Population and Social Security Research points to the Netherlands and the U.S. as examples that Japan could aim to follow.
+Setsuya Fukuda, a demographer at the National Institute of Population and Social Security Research, points to the Netherlands and the U.S. as examples that Japan could aim to follow.

 Both rank among the top 20 in the World Economic Forum's Global Gender Gap index and boast fertility rates far higher than that of Japan, which ranks 101st out of 145 countries on the index.